The Virginia General Assembly session is considering legislation important to mediators across Virginia.

 The Code of Virginia currently states that court-appointed mediators in family cases receive a flat fee of $100 for a mediation.
 This amount does not reflect the amount of work that goes into these mediations and the time required for the administrative matters surrounding the mediation.
 This amount has also remained the same for the last 15 years.

-There is legislation currently pending before the House (H.B.
+Legislation (H.B.
 287) and Senate (S.B.
-606) to increase the flat fee amount from $100 to $120.
-The legislation would also treat custody appointments as separate appointments from support appointments for purposes of payment of fees to the mediator.
+606) was introduced in this year’s General Assembly to increase the flat fee amount from $100 to $120.
+The legislation would also treated custody appointments as separate appointments from support appointments for purposes of payment of fees to the mediator.

 This effort is the culmination of two years of hard work by the Mediator Compensation Task Force (MCTF), which is made up of members from the Virginia Mediation Network and the Virginia Association of Community Conflict Resolution (VACCR) along with representatives from Dispute Resolution Services.